-More than half the states now limit damage awards and many have established limits on attorney's fees.
-Moreover, almost all states now have two-year statutes of limitations (time limits) for standard claims, and have eliminated joint and several liability in malpractice law suits.
+More than half the states now limit damage awards, and many have established limits on attorney's fees.
+Moreover, many states have a two-year statute of limitations (time limit) for standard claims and have eliminated joint and several liability in malpractice lawsuits.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help